lbechberger/MLinPractice/Documentation.md

 from sklearn.ensemble import RandomForestClassifier
 ```

 Random forest classifiers represent an ensemble of multiple decision trees.
-They are often more robust and accurate than single decision trees and less prone to overfitting and can, therefore, better generalize on new, unseen data.
+They are often more robust and accurate than single decision trees and less prone to overfitting and can, therefore, better generalize on new, unseen data (Breiman, 2001).
+Random forests are able to deal with unbalanced datasets by down-sampling the majority class such that each subtree works on more balanced data (Biau and Scornet, 2016).

 We implemented it such that we can modify the number of trees per forest, the maximum depth per tree, as well as the criterion based on which a split occurs.
 The options for this are the same as for single decision trees - Gini impurity and entropy.
 The first two are the main parameters to look at when constructing a forest according to `sklearn`'s user guide on classifiers[^sklearn_forest].
 Usually, the classification is obtained via majority vote of the trees in a forest, but this implementation averages over the probabilistic class prediction of the single classifiers.